Rosh HaShanah for Early Childhood Spotify Playlist

 Movement Prompts & Lyrics:

-start by walking in one direction, moving around the perimeter of your room in a line that is a large circle as a group
+start by walking in one direction, moving around the perimeter of your room holding hands in a circle

 The world is a circle, a never ending circle,